themistocleous/project-managment/protocols/naming_conventions.md

 # File Naming Conventions
-This style guide evolves over time as additional conventions are identified and past conventions are rendered obsolete by changes in the language itself.

-Many researchers have their own coding style guidelines.
-In the event of any conflicts, such project-general guides take precedence for the project.
+Many researchers follow their onw naming style guidelines.
+In the event of conflicts, such project-general guides take precedence for the project, for consistency.

 ## General
 1. ***Dates format:*** YYYY_MM_DD 2019_08_16 (zero padded dates).